bmcmahan2016/Perceptron/README.md

 # Perceptron
-Playing with a very simple perceptron model
+This code generates a very simple toy perceptron model that can be used to classify linearly seperable two dimensional data.